agnebore/yelp_topic_modelling/README.md

 ## Yelp Reviews - Topic Modelling Trial

 This project exists to trial topic modelling on a small set of reviews for restaurants on Yelp.
+To get started, use the "Modified_cleaned_ReviewsIncludingDates.csv" dataset and find the code in the "Code.R" file.

 ## Setup